karpathy/convnetjs/docs/contents.md

 ### [`Brain`](./nets/brain.md)

-A `Brain` is a
+A `Brain` is an abstract type of neural net to perform Reinforcement Learning.

 ## [Layers](./layers/contents.md)

 A neural network is composed of a series of layers.
+The available layers are listed below:

 ### [`Layer`](./layers/layer.md)